Model Photos using Helicon Focus

 Focus, as the software won't work if the camera moves during a photo

-shoot.
-Same with the lights - don't move them mid-shoot.
+sequence.
+Same with the lights - don't move them mid-sequence.

 More sophisticated "real" cameras have automated modes for doing